6 Steps to Responsible Skincare

 Will wearing SPF reduce my Vitamin D intake?

-Additionally, being out in nature is good for you – mentally and physically, even if you’re sitting still.
+Additionally, being out in nature is really good for you – mentally and physically, even if you’re sitting still.
 Research shows that simply spending time outside can rapidly improve your mental and physical health.
 Stress levels are proven to drop upon entering a green space, and it has a positive effect on our blood pressure and heart rate.

 Medical facts checked by Dr Jason Thomson.